monash-human-power/dashboard/client/src/components/README.md

 # Component Library

-This folder contains the components used in V2 and V3 views.
+This folder contains the components used in all of the MHP bike views.

 ## [V2 Components](./v2)